gabefoley/asr_curation/README.md

 Snakemake pipeline for annotating sequences to be used in ancestral sequence reconstruction.

+Most of the fun stuff is inside the `asr_curation` folder.

 # Basic concept

 A common task in phylogenetics and ancestral sequence reconstruction to have a large set of data you are interested in with the need to curate this data to include only relevant sequences.